IRL-JPEG/Unique-Narrative-Architecture/README.md

 We went from a concept to a deployed, scalable API in less than two weeks.

 *   **Days 1-5:** Architecture design, Logic Engine coding, and Narrative structuring.
+Narrative Designer creating webapp front end design assets with Claude, MidJourney & Kling.
-*   **Days 6-9:** Parallel workflows: Narrative Designer generating/polishing content via Claude; Developer building the Audio Stitching and Caching layers.
+*   **Days 6-9:** Parallel workflows: Narrative Designer writing/expanding/polishing content via Claude; Developer building the Audio Stitching and Caching layers.
 *   **Days 10-12:** Integration, Load Testing, and Mobile App connection.

-UNA is proof that you don't need a massive team or a billion-dollar model to build world-class generative experiences.
+UNA is proof that you don't need a massive team to build world-class generative experiences.
 You just need **better system design.**

 ---

-*Built by JPEG, DMT and Love for lewis Carroll*
+*Built by JPEG, DMT and Love for Lewis Carroll*